-We have audited the accompanying financial statements of the Bone Health and Osteoporosis Foundation (the Foundation), which comprise the statements of financial position as of December 31, 2021 and 2020, and the related statements of activities, functional expenses, and cash flows for the year ended December 31, 2021, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the Bone Health and Osteoporosis Foundation (the Foundation), which comprise the statements of financial position as of December 31, 2022 and 2021, and the related statements of activities, functional expenses, and cash flows for the year ended December 31, 2022, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Bone Health and Osteoporosis Foundation as of December 31, 2021 and 2020, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Bone Health and Osteoporosis Foundation as of December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the year ended December 31, 2022 in accordance with accounting principles generally accepted in the United States of America.